 Not every injury warrants an emergency room visit.
 Other options are to go to urgent care or make an appointment to see your primary care physician at the earliest opportunity.
 Some people choose to treat with a chiropractic physician for their neck pain or back pain.

 If you are hurt in a car crash, you should consult a personal injury attorney regarding your legal options.
 Many people have misconceptions regarding their rights and responsibilities following a car crash.
 It is easy to make mistakes early on in a personal injury claim that will hurt the value of your case.
 The insurance company might contact you after the accident when you are hurt and unprepared.
 Insurance companies will pressure you into giving a “recorded statement” over the telephone shortly after the crash.
 This statement will be used to try to put some responsibility on you for the crash.
-It is important that you have a legal expert in your corner to walk you through the process.
+It is important that you have an experienced Columbus car accident lawyer in your corner to walk you through the process.

 If you are hurt, stressed, and anxious following the crash do you really want to be dealing with an insurance adjuster?
 Worrying about what steps you need to take to protect your rights and build your case?